gina-alaska/alaska_affordable_energy_model-data/heating_fuel_premium.md

   * Organization Name: Alaska Energy Authority/Alaska Industrial Development and Export Authority
   * Contact Email: NMcMahon@aidea.org
   * Delivery Method: Basecamp (Alaska Affordable Energy Model Project)
+  * Origin: Raw data for the price per gallon for utility diesel and retail heating oil was accessed from the Alaska Energy Data Gateway in June 2015.
+Reported price for utility diesel and retail heating oil was compiled per community per year.
+The difference between these values was averaged per year per AEA energy region.
+These yearly differences were averaged to calculate the regional heating fuel price adder.